tomasromeiro/long_short_trading_nn_UCL/README.md

 # Trading with Neural Networks: A Long–Short Approach

 This repository contains my individual project for the **Advanced Machine Learning** module, part of the **Computational Finance MSc** at University College London (UCL).
 The project investigates the use of machine learning models—including Logistic Regression, LSTM, CNN, and Wavelet-CNN—to forecast daily S&P 500 returns and construct profitable long–short trading strategies.
+The methodology is based on a published paper.

 ---